maliMirkec/personal-website/site/articles/starter-project-gulp-tasks-for-css.md

 The idea of Starter Project is to have a single config file for all Gulp tasks.
 If you open `config.json` file, you could see a section for CSS.

-> {cldnry config-json-css_ha2n75.png "config.json file, CSS part." %}
+{% cldnry "config-json-css_ha2n75" "config.json file, CSS part." %}

 The first option is `run`.
 If set to true, CSS Gulp tasks will be executed.
 There are three other mandatory options for CSS: